CALCITONIN SALMON injection, solution

 Risk Summary

 There is no information on the presence of calcitonin salmon in human milk, the effects on the breastfed child, or the effects on milk production.
 Calcitonin has been shown to inhibit lactation in rats.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Calcitonin salmon injection and any potential adverse effects on the breastfed infant from calcitonin salmon injection or from the underlying maternal condition.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for calcitonin salmon injection and any potential adverse effects on the breastfed infant from calcitonin salmon injection or from the underlying maternal condition.

 8.4 Pediatric Use